Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-Despite the fact that high cholesterol has been linked to a number of serious health complications, including an increased risk of heart disease and stroke, the vast majority of American adults are not sure just how high or low their low-density lipoproteins, LDL, and high-density lipoproteins, HDL, levels are.
-But what you don’t know, in fact, can hurt you.
+Despite the fact that high cholesterol has been linked to a number of serious health complications including an increased risk of heart disease and stroke, the vast majority of American adults are not sure just how high or low their low-density lipoproteins (LDL) and high-density lipoproteins (HDL) levels are.
+But what you don’t know can hurt you.

-We’re breaking down everything you need to know about cholesterol so you can take the precautionary measures necessary to achieve a healthier body and a healthier future.
+Understanding the difference between HDL vs. LDL cholesterol and what your numbers are is important so you can take precautionary measures to achieve a healthier body and a healthier future.
 Because as Tony Robbins says, “The more efficient your body, the better you feel and the more you will use your talent to produce outstanding results.”

 WHAT IS CHOLESTEROL?

 Cholesterol is a waxy substance that is made naturally by the liver and obtained from food sources.
-While it typically gets a bad rap, cholesterol actually plays a critical role in how your body functions, helping your system:
+While it typically gets a bad rap, cholesterol actually plays a critical role in how your body functions.
+It helps your system:

 Cholesterol is found in every cell in your body, and without it, your system would not function properly.
 However, too much of it can be a bad thing.
-See, cholesterol cannot be dissolved into your bloodstream, so it has to be transported around by lipoproteins.
-There are two types of lipoproteins: low-density lipoproteins (LD) and high-density lipoproteins (HDL).
+Cholesterol cannot be dissolved into your bloodstream, so it has to be transported by lipoproteins.
+There are two types of lipoproteins: low-density lipoproteins (LDL) and high-density lipoproteins (HDL).
 Let’s take a minute to talk more about HDL vs. LDL cholesterol.

 ARE YOU AT RISK?

 High cholesterol itself does not have symptoms, which is why so many do not take proactive measures to treat it.
-But given that about one in every six adult Americans has high cholesterol, and the fact that even children can develop it, it is crucial that you consider the facts when learning about cholesterol, HDL and LDL.
+But given that about one in every six adult Americans has high cholesterol, and the fact that even children can develop it, it is crucial that you consider the facts when learning about HDL vs. LDL cholesterol.